Going to Extremes (British TV series)

-Going to Extremes and Surviving Extremes were television programmes made for Channel 4 by Nick Middleton.
+Going to Extremes and Surviving Extremes are television programmes made for Channel 4 by Nick Middleton.
 In each episode of the two series, Middleton visited an extreme area of the world to find out how people have adapted to life there.

 Both Going to Extremes and Surviving Extremes were accompanied by books of the same name, except in the USA where the latter was titled Extremes: Surviving the World's Harshest Environments.

 There was also a third series, titled Going to Extremes: The Silk Routes.

 Going to Extremes

 In this series, Middleton visited the coldest, hottest, driest and wettest permanent settlements in the world.